MrEliasen/Zolid-Framework/README.md

 **Remember, this is a framework for you to build on, not a complete user system.
 It does not come with a control panel or like.**

+I will be adding some documentation soon.

 ##Demo
-[Click Here](zolidframe.zolidcore.com) to see a live functioning demo.
+[Click Here](http://zolidframe.zolidcore.com) to see a live functioning demo.

 ##Requirements
 **User**